Second Draft: Screenwriting for TV Series

 BURSARY INFORMATION

-Offered annually over the next three years, the Melissa Crozier Writers Bursary will award one (1) recipient with a full scholarship to participate in Second Draft: Screenwriting for TV Series, a flagship four-day professional development program from WIFT+ Toronto, that will take place from September 16 - October 7, 2025.
-This Program is Presented by Neshama Entertainment.
-The Bursary application deadline is Thursday, August 14, 2025 (11:59 pm).
+Offered annually over the next three years, the Melissa Crozier Writers Bursary will award one (1) recipient with a full bursary to participate in Second Draft: Screenwriting for TV Series, a flagship four-day professional development program from WIFT+ Toronto, that will take place from October 8 - October 29, 2026.
+The Bursary application deadline is Sunday, September 13, 2026 (11:59 pm).

 In addition to full tuition for the program, the bursary includes: